inclusive-design/idrc/src/collections/projects/en-CA/accessible-canada-accessible-world.md

 ## Thank you for participating!

-ACAW 2024 was amazing, you can learn more about it below or by reading our research report.
+The ACAW 2024 event brought together over 400 participants from across Canada and internationally, in person, and online, including persons with disabilities, researchers, policymakers, and technical experts.

+### Read the report

+Download the ACAW research report (Word document).

-### Continuing the Conversation
+### Continue the conversation

 Please join us in continuing the conversation at  [https://groups.io/g/ACAW-CAMA ](https://groups.io/g/ACAW-CAMA)where you can share ideas and read the notebooks from all sessions.

-### Presentations
+### Review the presentations

 [**Review over 50 presentations on the Conference Presentations site**](https://acaw-cama.idrc.ocadu.ca/en/)